cbakabi/eet-automated-technical-test/README.md

 ### Running the tests
 - Run `mvn clean verify` or `mvn clean test` to run from terminal
 - To run from IDE click on play button on the side of the `.feature` file found in the `features` folder in test resources

+### Analysing Results
+- Run tests from the terminal using provided commands, on completion Cucumber generates a report that can be used for analysis.
+Click the link provided to see the report.